dolphindb/api_python3/README.md

 $ pip install dolphindb
 ```

-If the installation of *dolphindb* fails or it cannot be imported after installation, try the following steps:
+If it cannot be installed or imported, try the following steps:

 1. Search for the *dolphindb* wheel that runs on your current operating system (e.g., Linux ARM, Mac M1, etc.) on [PyPI](https://pypi.org/project/dolphindb/#files).
 Download the wheel (*.whl* file) to your local system.
 2. Enter the following command in the terminal: